chris-l/csv-download/README.md

 # &lt;csv-download&gt;

 A simple web component to download an array of arrays (or array-like objects) as a CSV file.
+It extends the `<a>` element.

 ## Demo